seratch/notion-sdk-jvm/README.md

 </dependencies>
 ```

 As already mentioned, this library is written in Kotlin.
-Using in the same language would be the smoothest :) Let's start with a simple code manupulating Notion pages :wave:
+Using in the same language would be the smoothest :) Let's start with a simple code manipulating Notion pages :wave:

 ```kotlin
 import notion.api.v1.NotionClient